This High Five Veggie Soup is a delicious way to eat your vegetables and it freezes beautifully.

 A short story - The Making of High Five Veggie Soup

 Eat your vegetables!
 That's what my mama used to say.
-Having been raised on mushy canned vegetable soups, my husband was less than enthusiastic when I decided to make an all veggie soup for lunch.
-But with one taste, I not only got a High-Five, I also had a veggie soup convert.
+Having been raised on mushy canned vegetable soups, my husband was less than enthusiastic when I decided to make an all-veggie soup for lunch.
+But with one taste, I not only got a High-Five, but I also had a veggie soup convert.

 So make your mama happy and have a bowl!

 - 6 ounces fusilli pasta or another short pasta

 - 1 cup green beans cut into 1-inch pieces